eilis-jung/Pilot/report/report2.md

 5. In `engine/source/runtime/function/render/source/vulkan_manager/passes/`, create a new file for the subpass code, implementing declarations in 1.

+   Note: remember to change the header file included!

 6. In `engine/source/runtime/function/render/source/vulkan_manager/passes/main_camera.cpp`, in `PMainCameraPass::setupAttachments()`, add extra attachments if needed.

    In the same file, in `PMainCameraPass::setupRenderPass()`, ~line 250, add: `VkAttachmentReference`, `VkSubpassDescription`.
 Note that if using `backup_xxx_color_attachment_description`, every color attachment usage afterwards need to be reversed.